 - MACo urges federal government agencies to actively involve local governments in the initiation and refinement of federal planning and policy decisions.

 - MACo believes that there is a necessity for balance between land use regulation and the protection of private property.

-- MACo believes that the continued presence of military missions within Montana is essential to our national defense as well as the economic health of our citizens and communities.
+- MACo believes that the continued presence of Military missions within Montana is essential to our National defense as well as the economic health of our citizens and communities.
 Further, we recognize that these missions can present unique challenges in land use planning which can be best addressed by allowing limited local land use regulation through the creation of Military Affected Areas as allowed by Montana State Law.
 The limits placed on this type of regulation need to represent a balance between private property rights and the needs of the military.

-- MACo supports water policy that continues to allow the de minimis use of exempt well water for agriculture, homes, and small businesses without the burden of the water right permitting process; and opposes changes to water policy that would unnecessarily increase the cost associated with accessing water; changes to water policy that limit the county’s ability to properly plan, zone for growth, or review and condition subdivision applications; changes to water policy that would negatively affect the county’s ability to meet Wildland Urban Interface requirements; and changes to water policy that may create added weed infestation in Montana.
+- MACo supports water policy that continues to allow use of exempt well water for agriculture, homes, and small businesses without the burden of the water right permitting process; and opposes changes to water policy that would unnecessarily increase the cost associated with accessing water; changes to water policy that limit the county’s ability to properly plan, zone for growth, or review and condition subdivision applications; changes to water policy that would negatively affect the county’s ability to meet Wildland Urban Interface requirements; and changes to water policy that may create added weed infestation in Montana.

 - Jeff Burrows, Chair, Ravalli County Commissioner

 - Jason Strouf, Vice Chair, Custer County Commissioner

 - Greg Chilcott, Ravalli County Commissioner

 - Doug Crachy, Powell County Commissioner

 - Frank DePriest, Blaine County Commissioner

 - Mike Goffena, Musselshell County Commissioner